miroapp/app-examples/examples/node-stickies-csv/README.md

 boardId="<MIRO_BOARD_ID>"
 ```

-### How to run the project
+### How to start

 1. Open a new terminal in the root folder of the project.
-1. Run `npm run start`
+2. Run `npm run start`
-1. Your console should return `"The web server has started on port 8000", "Listening on localhost, port 3000"`
+3. Your console should return `Listening on localhost, port 8000`
-1. Put `https://localhost:8000` in the **Redirect URI for OAuth 2.0** input field in your Miro app settings.
+4. In your account profile, go to **Your apps**, and then select the app you just created to access its settings page. \
+   On the app settings page:
-1. In your Miro app settings, copy **Client ID** and **Client secret**.
-Paste these details to your `.env` file `clientId` and `clientSecret` variables.
+   - Go to **App Credentials**, and copy the app **Client ID** and **Client secret** values. \
+     Paste these details to your `.env` file `clientID` and `clientSecret` variables.
-1. In your desired Miro board, copy the board ID from the URL, and paste it to your `.env` file `boardId` variable.
+   - Go to your desired Miro board, copy the board ID from the URL, and paste it to your `.env` file `boardId` variable.
-1. Finally, put `http://localhost:8000/authorized` into your `.env` file `redirectURL` variable.
+   - Assign `http://localhost:8000/authorized` as a value for your `.env` file `redirectURL` variable.
+5. Then, open the [app manifest editor](https://developers.miro.com/docs/manually-create-an-app#step-2-configure-your-app-in-miro) by clicking **Edit in Manifest**. \
+   In the app manifest editor, configure the app as follows:

+   - [`redirectUris`](https://developers.miro.com/docs/app-manifest#redirecturis): assign `http://localhost:8000/authorized` as a value for this property. \
+     It defines the redirect URL that starts the OAuth 2.0 code grant flow for the REST API.
+     - [`scopes`](https://developers.miro.com/docs/app-manifest#scopes): add the permission scopes that users need to grant the app when they install it. \
+       To enable the app to read from and write to the board, add the following permissions:
+     - `boards:read`
+     - `boards:write`

-1. To use the app, go to `http://localhost:8000/`.
+6. To use the app, go to `http://localhost:8000/`.

+ℹ️ Note:

-ℹ️ To reinitialize your project's servers, it may be necessary to to restart the server. ℹ️
+- To reinitialize your project's servers, it may be necessary to to restart the server.
-When the server restarts, your auth token is invalidated and you have to re-authorize.
+- When the server restarts, your auth token is invalidated, and you have to re-authorize.

 ### Folder structure